Logisx/smart_winter_village/README.md

 2. **Data Transmission**
    - The **Mosquitto MQTT Broker** routes messages between the sensor and other components.
-   - The **Telegraf Agent** subscribes to MQTT topics and processes incoming data.
+   - The **Telegraf Agent** subscribes to MQTT topics and passes incoming data to InfluxDB.

 3. **Data Processing**
    - The **backend processes sensor data**, applies validation, and makes it accessible via REST APIs.